 You can configure the definition of an instrument to add some or all of the following:

-• A primary timezone so that events are emitted at local midnight rather than UTC midnight.
+A primary timezone so that events impacting that instrument are emitted at local midnight rather than UTC midnight.

-• A market open time in that timezone so that generated transactions impact portfolios when the market is open, and market data is available, rather than when the events are emitted.
+A market open time in that timezone so that transaction generation is delayed to impact portfolios when the market is open, and market data is available, rather than when events are emitted.

-Consider a variation on this example of a CashDividendEvent, with date stamps instead of the exDate and paymentDate datetime fields:
+In this version, the mandatory ex-dividend and payment dates are modelled using date stamps instead of the exDate and paymentDate datetime fields:

 {